Digital-Metabolic-Twin-Centre/docTemplate/README.md

 Workflow file:
 - `.github/workflows/sphinx-docs.yml`

-## How to use this template in a student project
+## How to use this template in a project

 ### Option A: New repository from this template